sahilphule/devops-templates/documentation/terraform/aws/ec2-website-terraform/ec2-website-terraform.md

 - We will also create a Route53 Hosted Zone and add a Route53 Record to access the website using the domain name.
 - We will create all these resources using Terraform as an Infrastructure as Code.

+---
 ## Prerequisites
+---

 1. AWS Account with IAM User Access Keys
 2. Terraform installed
 3. Website repository
 4. Domain name

 ---
 ## Generate SSH Key Pair
+---

-First, we will generate a **SSH Key Pair** so that we can SSH into the EC2 server once created and start the Svelte with Nodejs.
+First, we will generate an **SSH Key Pair** to SSH into the EC2 server once it is created and start the Svelte with Nodejs.

-### Steps
+## Steps
 1. Open the Powershell Window.
 2. Run the following command to generate the ssh key pair and enter the location where you want to save the ssh key (C:/Users/user/.ssh/aws/ssh-keys/):
 ```sh